WhatTheDickens/engl340/index.md

 #### Before class

 - Read *Walden*, "Where I Lived, and What I Lived For."
-- Read the pages in this module.
+- Read the pages in the module "Meet the Walden Manuscript."

 #### In class